DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-You can see that the above code is very similar to the [previous section](#via-html-web-page-using-got-better-reading-experience).
-However, it retrieves full articles by adding a few more lines of code.
+You can see that the above code is very similar to the [previous section](#via-html-web-page-using-got-better-reading-experience) which retrieves full articles by adding a few more lines of code.
 It is recommended that you use the method in the [previous section](#via-html-web-page-using-got-better-reading-experience) whenever possible, as it is more flexible than using `@/utils/common-config`.

 ## Using puppeteer